University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 You have run `kraken2` and `bracken` over one sample, we now need to run the tools over the remaining samples so that we can confirm what bacteiral species is present.

-I have provided a script for you here to run `kraken2` and `bracken` over the remaining samples.
-Take note of both the setup and the contents of this script.
-When creating scripts for this course, you are expected to follow this structure and format.
+Since we have 8 samples to process, it will make our code much simpler if we use a for loop.
+The script below uses steps that you may have learned about if you have completed a bioinformatics course at Adelaide Uni.
+Make sure you understand what each step is doing and ask for help if you dont understand.
+Its important to understand both the setup and the contents of this script.

+In order to run the script:

+    Open a file called species.sh by typing nano species.sh Copy the text from the code block below into the nano editor Save the file and close nano by holding down Ctrl and typing x, then type y, then press Enter To run the script, type bash run_qc.sh.
+It should take around 5 minutes to run.

 ```bash
 #!/bin/bash